ethereum/go-ethereum/docs/_interface/merge.md

 into a full Ethereum node.
 However, since The Merge, Geth has not been able to track the Ethereum chain on its own.
 Instead, it needs to be coupled to another piece of software called a ["consensus client"][con-client-link].
 The execution client is responsible for transaction handling, transaction gossip, state management and the Ethereum Virtual Machine (EVM).
-However, Geth is no longer responsible for block building, block gossiping or handling consensus logic.
+However, Geth is no longer responsible for block proposals or handling consensus logic.
 These are in the remit of the consensus client.

 There are five consensus clients available, all of which connect to Geth in the same way.